opris-catalin-30127/Safe-Home-Access/README.md

 ## Java implementation
 ![Exercise 1 image](docs/ex1.jpg)

-Implement a safe home access Java application based on the diagram above.
-Consider also following functional requirements in implementing your program:
+Implemented a safe home access Java application based on the diagram above.
+Considered also following functional requirements in implementing your program:
 1. If pin is wrong _enterPin_ method shall throw an _InvalidPinException_.
 2. If 3 consecutive attempts are made to enter pin then door is locked(until master key pin is used) and _enterPin_ method shall throw TooManyAttemptsException.
 Any further invocations of _enterPin_ method will throw TooManyAttemptsException.
 3. If master key pin is used, door will be unlocked and retries count will be reset to 0.